Dumbbell Upright Row: How To Do, Muscle Worked, Benefits

 • A wide grip (wider than the shoulder)

-The DB upright row is a compound exercise that targets the below muscle groups.
+The DB upright row is a compound exercise that targets a muscle group of the upper body.

 Muscle Worked during Dumbbell Upright Row